 Applicants should have an undergraduate or master's degree in computer science, linguistics, cognitive science, AI, or a related discipline.
 We particularly encourage applications from women and members of minority groups that are underrepresented in technology.

 Frequently asked questions

 - When is the deadline?

-- The deadline for September 2020 entry will be in early December 2019.
-Applications will open in October 2019.
+- The deadlines for September 2020 entry will be:

 - Can I email my application materials to you?